CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

 {{< /tab >}}
 {{< /tabs >}}

-The NCLU and `vtysh` commands save the configuration in the `/etc/frr/frr.conf` file.
+The commands save the configuration in the `/etc/frr/frr.conf` file.
 For example:

 ```
 ...